gradosevic/ag-custom-admin/readme.txt

 	- Add custom JavaScript
 	- Export/import customization settings

+**IMPORTANT**: AG Custom Admin should always be updated before updating WordPress.
+If you are unable to login or you have any other problems, please check our [FAQ](http://wordpress.org/extend/plugins/ag-custom-admin/faq/) and [SUPPORT](http://wordpress.org/support/plugin/ag-custom-admin) page.

-For more information about the plugin please see: http://agca.argonius.com/ag-custom-admin/
+For more information about the plugin please check [PLUGIN WEBSITE](http://agca.argonius.com/ag-custom-admin/)

 == Installation ==